cis-ncbj/app-service-api/Docs/_build/html/_sources/webapi.txt

 Job submission
 --------------

-Jobs are submitted via POST request on http://app-gw.cis.gov.pl/api/submit or https://app-gw.cis.gov.pl/api/submit.
-The non encrypted accesss point will be deprecated for production version of CIŚ WebServices.
+Jobs are submitted via POST request on https://app-gw.cis.gov.pl/api/submit.
 For testing purposes developement version of the API is available at: https://app-gw.cis.gov.pl/api-devel/submit

+The non encrypted accesss point https://app-gw.cis.gov.pl/api/submit is disabled.

 The POST request should contain job attributes either in JSON format.
 The data payload should be a JSON dictionary of key value pairs.
 The only keys that are